Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 What is the Vanguard Wellington Fund?

-In my first guide about the Best Vanguard Funds for Every Stage of Your Life, I covered a little bit about the Vanguard Wellington as my favorite Vanguard fund for retirees.
+In the Best Vanguard Funds for Every Stage of Your Life, I said Wellington is my favorite fund for retirees.

-Today, I am going to go into detail on what it is and why I love it so much.
+Here, I am going to go into detail on the Wellington Fund and why I love it for retirees.

-As a balanced fund, Wellignton sells both investor shares (VWELX) and admiral shares (VWENX) on Vanguard.
+What is a balanced fund?
+It’s a fund that sells both stocks and bonds.
+Wellington has an investor shares (VWELX) and admiral shares (VWENX) fund at Vanguard.

 The objective of the Wellington Fund is to provide both (1) long-term capital appreciation and (2) reasonable current income.
 And to do so with (3) consistency and low volatility.

 This is a tall order.
-Wellington attempts to achieve their goals by:
+But Wellington tries to achieve their goals by:

 - Setting an asset allocation of 60% to 70% stocks and 30% to 40% bonds